AnonymousMFTracer/Supplementary-Material/readme.md

 This rigorous, expert-driven process ensures that the dataset reflects a realistic, high-fidelity mapping of illicit fund flows across various money laundering strategies.
 It serves not only as a benchmark for evaluating tracing systems, but also as a resource for further research in blockchain forensics and threat intelligence.

 ### VIII.
-False Positives and Mitigation Strategies ([PDF version](https://github.com/AnonymousMFTracer/Supplementary-Material/blob/main/Supplementary%20Material.pdf))
+False Positives and Mitigation Strategies ([recommended PDF version](https://github.com/AnonymousMFTracer/Supplementary-Material/blob/main/Supplementary%20Material.pdf))

 While MFTracer demonstrates strong performance in flow coverage and precision, a limited number of false positives were observed in certain real-world tasks.
 To better understand these, we conducted a detailed comparison between MFTracer's tracing outputs and the ground truth dataset.
 Our analysis reveals two primary sources of false positives: *parameter sensitivity* and *token volatility*.